Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

 <iframe src="/assets/plots/gender_equality/gender_equality_movie_countries_world_map_2010.html" width="100%" height="600" frameborder="0"></iframe>

-We also see that it affects the whole world!!
+Look at this plot!
+It shows that it affects the whole world!!

 ### Genres Analysis

 <iframe src="/assets/plots/gender_equality/gender_equality_overall_top_genres.html" width="100%" height="600" frameborder="0"></iframe>

+Now, about genres, what will we observe?
 Drama takes the lead, likely because it dives into deep societal issues.
 Comedy approaches gender topics in a lighter, more accessible way.
 World cinema adds diverse cultural perspectives, while Romance highlights equality in love and relationships.
-LGBT-focused films show growing representation and support for inclusivity.
+And LGBT-focused films show growing representation and support for inclusivity.

 <iframe src="/assets/plots/gender_equality/gender_equality_top_genres_by_decade.html" width="100%" height="600" frameborder="0"></iframe>

+Let's dive now into the most interesting and surprising movies genres!
+Here is a Gadget List we constructed using the genres that caught our eye.

 #### LGBT